Randhir200/MongoDB-Learning/MongoDB Update & Delete Query (Array).md

 This approach keeps the existing elements in categories and appends the new element to the array.

+### To delete an element from an array in MongoDB
-### To delete an element from an array in MongoDB, you can use the $pull operator, which removes all elements that match a specified condition.
+To delete an element from an array in MongoDB, you can use the $pull operator, which removes all elements that match a specified condition.
 Here’s how to delete a specific element from the categories array in the expenseType collection:

 Assume you want to delete the category with name: "Friends".